Chainguard Containers Network Requirements

 packages.cgr.dev443HTTPSPackage repository (Extra packages)

-packages.wolfi.dev443HTTPSPackage repository (Starter containers)
+packages.wolfi.dev443HTTPSPackage repository (Free containers)

 If you experience networking issues while trying to use Chainguard Containers, please ensure that your firewall allows traffic to and from these hosts, and that it doesn’t have any rules to block .dev domains.